MicrosoftDocs/content-templates/templates/docs-hpc-deployment-article.md

 title: Deploy /<workload name> on an Azure virtual machine
 description: # Add a short description of the article, including keywords.
 List facts about what the product intends to do along with the targeted industry/business process.
-The description must include the product name and related use cases but refrain from using marketing jargon or campaigning statements.
+The description must include the product name and related use cases but refrain from using marketing jargon or campaigning statements. ms.topic: conceptual ms.service: architecture-center ms.subservice: azure-guide ms.date: #Required; mm/dd/yyyy format.
-author:
-ms.author:
-ms.topic:
-ms.service:
-ms.date:

 # Deploy /<workload name> on a virtual machine